Each year the Minister for Health reviews and approves new private health insurance premiums across the industry, to take effect from 1 April.

-Private Health Insurance premium increases are necessary to ensure health funds have adequate capital and income to pay for what they will be expected to fund in the next 12 months.
-The amount needed to cover costs continues to climb due to a number of factors, including;
+Annual Private Health Insurance premium changes are necessary to ensure health funds have adequate capital and income to pay for what they will be expected to fund in the next 12 months.
+The amount needed to cover costs continues to climb due to a number of factors, including:

 - The increased cost of an episode of hospital treatment